-Kyogo conundrum continues to puzzle Rangers in Old Firm defeat
+'Kyogo conundrum continues to puzzle Rangers in Old Firm defeat'

 Rodgers said he wanted his players to "play like men" in a hothouse atmosphere, where it was 50,011 versus 11.
 Celtic have had prettier and way more emphatic victories over their old rivals, but this was as sweet as any of them.

 Watching from afar, the Celtic fans will have celebrated as if this was the greatest of the lot.
-They're entitled to throw some bitter truths at their opposite numbers now - if Rangers can't score and lose to a weakened and shaky Celtic at Ibrox what fate will become them when the defensive cavalry exits the treatment room and returns to the team and when Rodgers has more time to instill his methods on the training ground?
+They're entitled to throw some bitter truths at their opposite numbers now - if Rangers can't score and lose to a weakened and shaky Celtic at Ibrox what fate will become them when the defensive cavalry exits the treatment room and returns to the team and when Rodgers has more time to instil his methods on the training ground?

-It's not just Carter-Vickers, Nawrocki and Hatate to come back for Celtic, it's the battalion of new boys as well.
+It's not just Carter-Vickers, Maik Nawrocki and Hatate to come back for Celtic, it's the battalion of new boys as well.
 Odin Holm looked impressive when he came on.
 Holm is only 20.
-Paulo Bernardo and Yang are only 21, Kwon and Marco Tilio are only 22.
+Paulo Bernardo and Yang Hyun-jun are only 21, Kwon Hyeok-kyu and Marco Tilio are only 22.
 Luis Palma is 23.

 When Rodgers gets to work on that lot, things might get interesting at Celtic.
 As it is, he left Ibrox with his excellent record enhanced.
 He's come up against Rangers on 14 occasions and has still lost just once.